jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 This particular usage reinforces that iterators can be a pattern for organizing functionality, not just data.
 It's also reminiscent of what we'll see with generators in the next section.

 You could even get creative and define an iterator that represents meta operations on a single piece of data.
-For example, we could define an iterator for numbers which by default ranges from `0` up to (or down to, for negative numbers) the number in question.
+For example, we could define an iterator for numbers that by default ranges from `0` up to (or down to, for negative numbers) the number in question.

 Consider: